enatsek/Debian-Ubuntu/README.md

 - DebPackagingOnDebianUbuntu: A basic tutorial about creating and using .deb packages.

-- AGT-FirewallOnUbuntu: Basic UFW (Uncomplicated Firewall) tutorial.
+- UFWOnDebianUbuntu: Basic UFW (Uncomplicated Firewall) tutorial for Debian and Ubuntu.